Black wood pigeon: Ecology

-This wood pigeon live in dense subtropical forests.
-It also live in beaches and islands in the evergreen broadleaf forest.
-It inhabits dense subtropical forest and warm temperate evergreen broadleaf forests, and is heavily dependent on mature forest, whose seeds were dispersed by this birds that eat the berries.
-It browses on leaves and buds, especially nitrogen rich foliage during breeding.
-The diet changes seasonally as the availability of fruit changes, and leaves can comprise the major part of the diet at certain times of the year, such as when there is little fruit around.
-It caught flowers and buds at the tips of the branches.
+The black wood pigeon lives in dense subtropical forests.
+It also lives in beaches and islands in the evergreen broadleaf forest.
+It inhabits dense subtropical forest and warm temperate evergreen broadleaf forests, and is heavily dependent on mature forests, eating the berries of the trees and ultimately dispersing their seeds.
+It also eats leaves and (flower?) buds, especially nitrogen rich foliage during breeding.
+The diet changes seasonally as the availability of fruit changes, and leaves can comprise the major part of the diet at certain times of the year, particularly when there is little fruit around.
 One of their favourite leaves to eat is from genus Prunus, young shoots from Asteraceae, Caryophyllaceae, and cruciferous, rounded and fleshy leaves of ilex.
 They play an important ecological role, as they are the only birds capable of eating the largest native fruits and drupes from some native trees.
 Its numbers fell sharply after human colonisation of the archipelagos, and it vanished altogether from some Islands.
 The major cause of its population decline was habitat loss from forest clearance, but hunting and nest predation by introduced species and rats were also contributory factors.
 Protection of the laurel forests and a ban on hunting could enable numbers to increase, although this species is still endangered.

-Columba janthina is a type of wood pigeon that normally habitates on a Camellia japonica Linne but lives on a Machilus thunbergii forest in Korea.
+Columba janthina is a wood pigeon that often uses Camellia japonica for nesting and feeding but also used the Machilus thunbergii forests of Korea.
 For that reason, the distribution of the Machilus thunbergii and the Japanese wood pigeon are closely related and the preservation of Machilus thunbergii is directly connected with protection of Japanese wood pigeon.
 Environment of Japanese wood pigeon is in silver magnolia of seaside to eat fruits of a silver magnolia between the late July and the late August.
-The growing site of silver magnolia which is naturally growing in the coast of Sa-dong, Nam-myeon, Ulleungdo Island, is the representative place of the Japanese wood pigeon's migration.
-Therefore, this region is designated and is protected as a Natural Monument in order to protect Japanese wood pigeon.

-Classification

-Columba janthina janthina — Japanese wood pigeon, purple pigeon, Temminck, 1830 Karasubato.

-Columba janthina nitens — red-headed wood-pigeon, Quercus acuta wood-pigeon.

-Columba janthina stejnegeri — Kuni Jonah crow dove.